SkafteNicki/dtu_mlops/s7_deployment/cloud_deployment.md

 ## Cloud Run

-Cloud functions are great for simple deployments, that can be encapsulated in a single script with only simple requirements.
+Cloud functions are great for simple deployments that can be encapsulated in a single script with only simple requirements.
 However, they do not scale with more advanced applications that may depend on multiple programming languages.
-We are already familiar with how we can deal with this through containers and [Cloud Run](https://cloud.google.com/run/docs/overview/what-is-cloud-run) is the corresponding service in GCP for deploying containers.
+We are already familiar with how we can deal with this through containers, and [Cloud Run](https://cloud.google.com/run/docs/overview/what-is-cloud-run) is the corresponding service in GCP for deploying containers.